SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > LOST.
 >
-> ALL THAT TECHNOLOGY, IN THEIR HANDS.
+> ALL THAT TECHNOLOGY, NOW IN THEIR HANDS.

 #### VINCENT